chrisvanmeer/at-hashistack/README.md

 - <https://vault.service.inthepicture.photo:8200>
 - <https://nomad.service.inthepicture.photo:4646>

-Note that Consul, Vault and Nomad are all mTLS secured
+Note that Consul, Vault and Nomad are all mTLS secured and that the Consul domain has been set to `inthepicture.photo`.
+Make sure you take this into consideration when setting your environment variables.